-Drivers aged under 22 may be required to pay a £500 plus VAT ‘Young Driver’ security deposit, which will be held by Co-cars.
-It is the responsibility of the User to request the return of the deposit should the User reach the age of 22 or ceases to be a User of Co-cars (less any outstanding payments).
+Drivers aged under 25 are required to pay a £200 security deposit plus £5 administration fee, which will be held by Co-cars.
+It is the responsibility of the User to request the return of the deposit should the User reach the age of 25 or ceases to be a User of Co-cars (less any outstanding payments).

-If you have a deposit held against your account, we reserve the right to retain this in full/partially to cover any outstanding monies.
+Co-cars reserve the right to retain the deposit in full/partially to cover any outstanding payments.

 14.9 Loss of/damage to Key